mehr1sh/Secondary-Pollutant-Estimation-near-Pharma-Industrial-Cluster/README.md

 ## Project Overview

-This project is an **Environmental Monitoring System** designed to measure air quality and environmental parameters near pharmaceutical industries during festive periods like Diwali.
+This project is an **Environmental Monitoring System** designed to measure air quality and environmental parameters near pharmaceutical industries.
 The system uses multiple sensors connected to an ESP32 microcontroller to collect real-time data on pollutants, temperature, humidity, and UV radiation.
 All data is logged locally on an SD card and uploaded to ThingSpeak cloud platform for remote monitoring.

 ## Motivation

-Diwali firecracker usage causes sudden spikes in air pollution, particularly particulate matter (PM2.5, PM10) and volatile organic compounds (VOCs).
-Our system was designed to accurately capture and analyze these pollution events near industrial areas to understand their environmental impact and validate sensor reliability.
+Our system was designed to accurately capture and analyze pollution events near industrial areas to understand their environmental impact and validate sensor reliability.

 ## Hardware Components